 COVID-19: Coronavirus FAQs for Wildbore Vetstop

-With the Coronavirus situation developing almost daily Hanna, Mike, Dave, and the rest of our team want to become your reliable reference point for all matters relating to the health of your pets.
+With the Covid-19 pandemic still ongoing, our team want to become your reliable reference point for all matters relating to the health of your pets.

 What about social distancing at the practice?

 If you do have to visit the practice for any reason, to help with social distancing we have a number of different options now available to minimise human contact whilst ensuring your pet doesn’t miss out on vital pet care: